 We now shift our focus from case studies to a climatological analysis for the ERA-Interim period of 1979-2018.
 Before addressing the link between EPEs and the synoptic-scale processes of interest, we briefly examine the climatology of Rossby wave breaking and intense moisture transport as to provide a climatological context for these synoptic-scale processes.
 Figure 5 depicts occurrence frequencies of stratospheric PV streamers and IVT structures.
 Previous studies have shown climatological frequencies of stratospheric PV streamers on single isentropic surfaces based on ERA-15 and ERA-40 reanalyses (Wernli and Sprenger, 2007; Martius et al., 2007).
-Here, we show the global ERA-Interim climatology of stratospheric PV streamers across multiple isentropes to account for the strong seasonality and latitudinal variability of the isentropic surfaces on which these structures preferentially appear (Röthlisberger et al., 2018).
-Figure 5a displays vertically aggregated fields whereby PV streamers are only counted once if they occur on multiple isentropes at a particular time step and grid point.
-The climatology of IVT structure frequencies is shown in Fig. 5b and Fig. 5d for the IVT{filt} and IVT{pct} forms, respectively, and Fig. 5c shows the IVT values that correspond to the annual 95th percentile, used as threshold for identification of IVT{pct} structures.
+Here, we show the global ERA-Interim climatology of stratospheric PV streamers to account for the strong seasonality and latitudinal variability of the isentropic surfaces on which these structures preferentially appear (Röthlisberger et al., 2018).
+Figure 5a displays vertically

-Rossby wave breaking occurs predominantly in the extratropics, and reduces towards the tropics and poles.
+- 425 aggregated fields whereby PV streamers are only counted once if they occur on multiple isentropes at a particular time step and grid point.
+The climatology of IVT structure frequencies is shown in Fig. 5b and Fig. 5d for the IVTfilt and IVTpct forms, respectively, and Fig. 5c shows the IVT values that correspond to the annual 95th percentile, used as threshold for identification of IVTpct structures. - 430 Rossby wave breaking occurs predominantly in the extratropics, and reduces towards the tropics and poles.
 PV streamers reach highest frequencies over the West and East Coasts of North America, the Mediterranean and southern Europe, the southern part of South America, along the southern Australian coast extending in an eastward direction across New Zealand and a large part of the South Pacific, and to a lesser extent near the South African coast.
-Values reach over 32 % in most of these regions and exceed 40 % in the Mediterranean (Fig. 5a).
-Interestingly, PV streamers occur most frequently in coastal regions near high topography, including the Rocky Mountains, the Andes, the Atlas Mountains, the Alps, the southern African and Australian coasts, and New Zealand.
+Values reach over 32 % in most of these regions and exceed 40 % over the Mediterranean (Fig. 5a).
+Interestingly, PV streamers occur most frequently in coastal regions near high topography, including the Rocky Mountains, the Andes, the Mediterranean Basin, the southern African and - Australian coasts, and New Zealand.

-Intense moisture transport, expressed in the IVT{filt} form, occurs predominantly over extratropical and tropical oceans, where storm tracks and tropical easterlies dominate (Fig. 5b).
-Furthermore, the climatology reflects the presence of well-known low-level jets, including those over the Great Plains in the USA, South America along the Andes, and the Caribbean (Gimeno et al., 2016).
-IVT{filt} structures are rarest over the polar regions and high topography where IVT is typically very low, and over the subtropical eastern Pacific and Atlantic Oceans where semi-permanent subtropical anticyclones dominate.
-Switching focus to the IVT{pct} form, the annual 95th percentile of IVT values range from $< 50 \text{ kg m}^{-1} \text{ s}^{-1}$ in polar regions up to $> 850 \text{ kg m}^{-1} \text{ s}^{-1}$ over the western North Pacific (Fig. 5c).
-Frequencies of IVT{pct} structures are by design near 5 % as these structures are defined by the annual 95th percentiles of IVT magnitudes (Fig. 5d).
-Note that these fractions can be lower than 5% as small IVT structures are removed from the selection, and the 95th percentile can be below the lower limit of 200 kg m-1 s-1.
-Especially due to the latter reason, IVT{pct} structure frequencies remain very low over polar regions and elevated topography, i.e., the Rocky Mountains, the Andes, the Himalaya's, the Ethiopian Highlands, Greenland and Antarctica (Fig. 5c,d).
+Intense moisture transport, expressed in the $IVT{filt}$ form, occurs predominantly over extratropical and tropical oceans, where storm tracks and tropical easterlies dominate (Fig. 5b).
+Furthermore, the climatology reflects the presence of well-known low, and over the subtropical eastern Pacific and Atlantic Oceans where semi-permanent subtropical anticyclones dominate.
+Switching focus to the $IVT{pct}$ form, the annual 95th percentile of IVT values range from < 50 kg m-1 s-1 in polar regions up to > 850 kg m-1 s-1 over the western North Pacific (Fig. 5c).
+Frequencies of $IVT{pct}$ structures are by design near 5 % as these structures are defined by the annual 95th percentiles of IVT magnitudes (Fig. 5d).
+Note that these fractions can be lower than 5% as small IVT structures are removed from the selection, and the 95th percentile can fall below the lower limit of 200 kg m-1 s-1.
+Especially due to the latter reason, $IVT{pet}$ structure frequencies remain very low over polar regions and elevated topography, i.e., the Rocky Mountains, the Andes, the Himalaya's, the Ethiopian Highlands, Greenland and Antarctica (Fig. 5c,d).